Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

-However, straightforward application of such a procedure under conditions of Coulomb scattering leads to a logarithmic divergence of the integral, as long as both the elastic and inelastic differential scattering cross-sections at large $\chi$ obey Rutherford asymptotics:\footnote{In treatment of electron scattering on atomic nuclei, we neglect nuclear size effects \cite{nucl-size} and spin corrections at wide scattering angles \cite{chimax}.
-In contrast to the primary electron, knocked-out electrons in (\ref{dsigmainel-chic2}) are regarded as non-relativistic, wherewith their dispersion law is $\Delta\epsilon=\frac{p^2\chi^2}{2m}$.
+However, straightforward application of such a procedure under conditions of Coulomb scattering leads to a logarithmic divergence of the integral, as long as both the elastic and inelastic differential scattering cross sections at large $\chi$ feature Rutherford asymptotics:\footnote{In treatment of electron scattering on atomic nuclei, we neglect nuclear size effects \cite{nucl-size} and spin corrections at wide scattering angles \cite{chimax}.
+In contrast to the primary electron, knocked-out electrons in (\ref{dsigmainel-chic2}) are regarded as nonrelativistic, wherewith their dispersion law is $\Delta\epsilon=\frac{p^2\chi^2}{2m}$.
 As in the case of the Landau distribution, that is sufficient for description of the straggling far from the upper end of its spectrum. }